ianderrington/genai/docs/Understanding/agents/rag.md

             Standalone Question:
         ```

 * **Query Decomposition** When questions are directly made of multiple questions, or the effective answer to these questions involves answering several sub-questions, breaking the questions into multiple queries may be essential.
-This may involve performing sequential queries that are created based on retrieved information, or queries that can be run irrespective of other results.
+This may involve performing sequential queries that are created based on retrieved information, or queries that can be run irrespective of other results, in [multi hop rag](#multi-hop-rag).

 * **Query Expasion** Can generate multiple rephrased versions of the query to increas the likelihood of a hit, or use the advanced retrieval methods to triangulate higher quality hits.